-In general, a person is considered disabled for the purposes of the Disability Discrimination Act 1995 (DDA) if they have a physical or mental impairment which has a substantial, long-term and adverse effect on their ability to carry out normal day-to-day activities.
+In general, a person is considered to have a disability for the purposes of the Disability Discrimination Act 1995 if they have a physical or mental impairment, which has a substantial, long-term and adverse effect on their ability to carry out normal day-to-day activities.

 - physical, eg mobility impairments

 - mental, eg learning disabilities and some mental illnesses if severe and long term

 - sensory, eg hearing impairments or visual impairments